The News Feed

 Here are a few things you should keep in mind for the visit:

-You’ll officially complete the process of joining the Military once you meet all of the Service requirements assessed at the MEPS.
+You’ll officially complete the process of joining the Military once you meet all of the Service requirements assessed at MEPS.
 The process typically takes one to two days, with food and lodging provided.

 The ASVAB is a multiple-choice exam that helps determine the careers for which an individual is best suited.
 Both traditional pen-and-paper (also referred to as paper-and-pencil) exam and a computer-based version are available.
 The computerized ASVAB takes approximately one and a half hours to complete, the pen-and-paper version takes about three hours to complete, and each have questions about standard school subjects like math, English, writing and science.
 Each Service uses a custom combination of ASVAB results to produce scores related to different career fields.
 Alternatively, recruits may take the PiCAT, or Pending Internet Computerized Adaptive Test, which is an untimed, unmonitored version of the ASVAB that can be taken online.